Call Town Twinning 2025

 Overview

-The CERV-2025-CITIZENS-TOWN-TT call for proposals, also known as the Town Twinning call, is part of the CERV (Citizens, Equality, Rights and Values) programme.
+The CERV-2025 call for proposals, also known as the Town Twinning call, is part of the CERV (Citizens, Equality, Rights and Values) programme.
 It aims to promote intercultural dialogue and bring people of different nationalities and languages together through common activities.
 Town-Twinning projects are expected to raise awareness of Europe's cultural and linguistic richness, foster mutual understanding and respect, and contribute to the development of a dynamic European identity based on shared values, democracy, and fundamental rights.

 The call's objective is to support projects that address topics such as: